id-Software/Quake-III-Arena/md4-readme.txt

 under a GPL licence a long time ago, I was able to implement this format for Quake3 and do some efficiency improvements.
-To enable the support for this model format, go to qcommon/qfiles.h, remove the comment slashes for #define RAVENMDR and then compile the engine.
+To enable the support for this model format, go to qcommon/qfiles.h, remove the comment slashes for #define RAVENMD4 and then compile the engine.

 Including finished MDR models in your projects is easy: just load the model files in your cgame code as you would normally load an MD3 model.
 The engine